Water main break in Beacon Hill takes hours for crews to repair

-BOSTON (WHDH) - A water main break in Beacon Hill took hours for crews to repair.
+BOSTON (WHDH) - A water main break Friday morning in Beacon Hill took hours for crews to repair.

 Over three hours passed before crews were able to get the break on Charles and Revere streets under control.